tonyjunkes/pdfservices-java-sdk-cfml-samples/README.md

 > Based on the official Java sample project by Adobe found [here](https://github.com/adobe/pdftools-java-sdk-samples).

-This sample project helps you get started with the PDF Tools Java SDK.
+This sample project helps you get started with the PDF Tools Java SDK for use with Adobe's Document Services API.

 The sample ColdFusion Components illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the SDK. **Please note that the PDF Tools Java SDK supports only server side use cases.**